-This PDS relates to the Murdoch Clarke Mortgage Fund ARSN 093 255 559.
+This PDS relates to the Murdoch Clarke Mortgage Fund ARSN 093 255 559 ("Fund").

 In preparing this PDS MCMM did not take into account the investment objectives, financial situation or particular needs of any particular person.
-Before making an investment decision, you should consider (with or without the assistance of an adviser) whether the Murdoch Clarke Mortgage Fund as described in this document is appropriate for your needs, objectives and circumstances.
+Before making an investment decision, you should consider (with or without the assistance of an adviser) whether the Fund as described in this document is appropriate for your needs, objectives and circumstances.

-Please read the whole of this PDS carefully before making a decision on whether to invest.
+Please read the whole of this PDS and the Target Market Determination for investment in the Fund (TMD) carefully before making a decision on whether to invest.